Q: How many students are at Faith Baptist Schools?

 Q: What if my child doesn't do well on the entrance exam?

 A: If a child scores low in any area of the entrance exam, Faith Baptist may recommend or require him to attend Summer School.
-Summer School may help elementary students who score low in math, reading, or English.
-Summer school classes available for students in grades 7-12 can be found here.
-Academic Probation may also be an option for low-scoring students.
+This may help elementary students who score low in math, reading, or English.
+Information about summer school classes can be found here.
+Academic probation may also be an option for low-scoring students.
 If a student is not accepted into Faith Baptist, the enrollment fee will be fully refunded.

 Q: My child was expelled from his previous school.
 Can he enroll at Faith Baptist?